New Zealand's Hidden Gems

 Accommodation: 4* Edgewater Resort

-• Days 11-12: Wanaka to Franz Josef
+• Day 9: Wanaka to Franz Josef

 There's so much to do here.
 You could take a scenic helicopter flight over Franz Josef and Fox Glaciers, or for those more adventurous why not fly up to Franz Josef Glacier and embark on a 2 hour guided hike amongst the ice formations and pinnacles?
 For those who prefer an easier pace, there are also more gentle walks through the bush to get those amazing photos.

-Accommodation: Rainforest Retreat, Franz Josef
+Accommodation: Franz Josef Rainforest Retreat

-• Day 13: Franz Josef to Punakaiki
+• Day 11: Franz Josef to Punakaiki

 Punakaiki is famous for the pancake rocks, cliffs and ravines with hundreds of horizontal slices along their vertical faces - giving the appearance of a stack of pancakes.
 You can also visit the Paparoa Experience, which blends Maori culture with history and geology to give an immersive insight into the history of the Paparoa National Park.